-Learning Objective/Goals Strategies and Learning Resources Evidence/Outcome What do you want to learn, develop, or examine?
-Consider your own What will you utilise to achieve your learning objectives?
-Where can How can you show to yourself and your supervisor that you have met current abilities and the learning opportunities available within this you find information?
-Be specific, consider how you learn best. your learning objectives?
-What proof will you offer and when?
-Who facility. will note that the outcome has been achieved?
+Learning Objective/Goals Strategies and Learning Resources Evidence/Outcome

+What do you want to learn, develop, or examine?
+Consider What will you utilise to achieve your learning objectives?
+How can you show to yourself and your supervisor that you

+your own current abilities and the learning opportunities Where can you find information?
+Be specific, consider how have met your learning objectives?
+What proof will you offer

+available within this facility. you learn best. and when?
+Who will note that the outcome has been

+achieved?

+5 4 AL (14 A 0

 Date Negotiated: Student:

+T 1

-Date Completed: Theranist:
+Date Completed: Therapist: